harveycoombs/entrepot/README.md

 Titania is a lightweight, yet powerful JavaScript library.

 ## Frequently Asked Questions
-### What does Titania do?
+### What can Titania do?
-Titania provides a platform to develop concise & effective JavaScript.
-It also provides a plethora of utilities & tools for parsing, calculations etc.
+Titania provides an environment for developing concise & effective JavaScript.
+Besides simplifying DOM manipulation, Titania also provides tools for parsing, calculations & HTTP requests.

 ### Why should I use Titania over other libraries?
 Titania includes various useful tools & routines for convenience.
 Other libraries do not include said features & are often provably slower than Titania.
-Additionally, Titania aims to limit the deprecation of features, to ensure the stability of those who include the latest version in their projects.
+Additionally, Titania aims to limit the deprecation of features to ensure the stability of those who include the latest version in their projects.

 ### I'm sold!
 How do I use/learn Titania?
 You can download Titania, at any time, from [this repository](https://github.com/harveycoombs/titania/), or from [titania-js.org](http://titania-js.org/).
 Alternatively, you can include the following script tag in your project:<br/>
 `<script src="http://titania-js.org/releases/latest/titania.js" type="text/javascript" defer></script>`

-For learning Titania, please see the [Documentation](http://titania-js.org/docs).
+For information on learning Titania.JS, please see the [Documentation](http://titania-js.org/docs).

 ## Examples